ramadiansyah/filename-renamer/README.md

 ## 🙏 Credits

-Created by \Rizki Ramadiansyah — for anyone tired of messy camera roll exports.
+Created by \Rizki Ramadiansyah — for anyone tired of messy camera roll exports 😅.